nucleic/atom/docs/source/basis/basis.rst

   properties (ie they are descriptors).
 They define the attributes that are available on the instances of the class.
 They also provide type validation.

 - |observe|: This is a decorator.
-As we will see later it can be used to call the decorated method when a member value 'change'.
+As we will see later, it can be used to call the decorated method when a member value 'change'.

 - |set_default|: Members can have a default value and this object is used to alter it when subclassing an Atom object.

-Now that the imports are hopefully clear (or at least clearer), let's move to the beginning of the first class definition.
+Now, that the imports are hopefully clear (or at least clearer), let's move to the beginning of the first class definition.

 .. code-block:: python